KhouryRemah/UnionFind_CPP/README.md

 # UnionFind :

-this is my implementation to Union Find in C++.
+This is my implementation to Union Find in C++.

 In main.cpp I added some prints to test if my unionFind works correctly.